-- 2. apply literacy skills in artist's statement/s that communicate concept and focus using relevant visual art terminology and language conventions - 8. realise visual responses to communicate artistic purpose and acquired knowledge
+- 2. apply literacy skills using relevant visual art terminology and language conventions to communicate concept and focus in an artist's statement - 8. realise visual responses to communicate artistic purpose and acquired knowledge

-The student work has the following characteristics: Marks • realisation of artwork/s through synthesis of knowledge, focus and contexts that enhance meaning and audience engagement 8-9 application of literacy skills in artist's statement/s that invite a dialogue between artist and audience about the intended meaning realisation of artwork/s that reach end points and express intended meaning 6-7 application of literacy skills in artist's statement/s that communicate concept and focus using relevant visual art terminology and language conventions realisation of visual responses that communicate artistic purpose and acquired knowledge 4-5 application of literacy skills to describe focus presentation of a visual response that communicates ideas 2-3 use of terminology to identify artworks presentation of a visual response 1 does not satisfy any of the descriptors above.
+The student work has the following characteristics: Marks realisation of art forms through synthesis of knowledge, focus and contexts that enhance meaning and audience engagement 8-9 application of literacy skills in an artist's statement/s that articulates the intended meaning to invite a dialogue between artist and audience realisation of art forms that reach end points and express intended meaning 6-7 application of literacy skills using relevant visual art terminology and language conventions to communicate concept and focus in an artist's statement realisation of visual responses that communicate artistic purpose and acquired knowledge 4-5 application of literacy skills to describe concept realisation of a visual response that communicates ideas 2-3 use of terminology to identify artworks realisation of a visual response 1 does not satisfy any of the descriptors above.
 0